Mill Creek Park: Lakes, ponds and wetlands

+Mill Creek Park contains three man-made lakes, a pond and a wetland.
 Lake Cohasset, the oldest of Mill Creek Park's lakes, was built in 1897 and is known for its hemlocks.
 The name comes from the Algonquin word "Conahasset", meaning "long rocky place".
 This 28-acre lake offers visitors a secluded place to view wildlife in their natural habitats.
 Boating and fishing are not permitted on Lake Cohasset.